ryanlecompte/redis_failover/README.md

 This gem attempts to address both the server and client problems.
 A redis failover server runs as a background daemon and monitors all of your configured master/slave nodes.
 When the server starts up, it automatically discovers who is the master and who are the slaves.
 Watchers are setup for each of the redis nodes.
-As soon as a node is detected as being offline, it will be moved to an "unreachable" state.
+As soon as a node is detected as being offline, it will be moved to an "unavailable" state.
 If the node that went offline was the master, then one of the slaves will be promoted as the new master.
 All existing slaves will be automatically reconfigured to point to the new master for replication.
-All nodes marked as unreachable will be periodically checked to see if they have been brought back online.
+All nodes marked as unavailable will be periodically checked to see if they have been brought back online.
-If so, the newly reachable nodes will be configured as slaves and brought back into the list of live servers.
+If so, the newly available nodes will be configured as slaves and brought back into the list of live servers.
 Note that detection of a node going down should be nearly instantaneous, since the mechanism used to keep tabs on a node is via a blocking Redis BLPOP call (no polling).
 This call fails nearly immediately when the node actually goes offline.
-To avoid false positives (i.e., intermittent flaky network interruption), the server will only mark a node as unreachable if it fails to communicate with it 3 times (this is configurable via --max-failures, see configuration options below).
+To avoid false positives (i.e., intermittent flaky network interruption), the server will only mark a node as unavailable if it fails to communicate with it 3 times (this is configurable via --max-failures, see configuration options below).

 This gem provides a RedisFailover::Client wrapper that is master/slave aware.
 The client is configured